 And this is why you want to have as much control over your mental world as you can.

 If you want to be happy, you must work on your inner world rather than trying so hard to get more from the outer world.
-Yet that's exactly what most people try to do: they try to find inner happiness by pursuing outer success.
+Yet that's what most people try to do: they try to find inner happiness by pursuing external success.
 That's like trying to pull the horse with the cart.
-It simply doesn't work.
+It doesn't work.

-If you want to be an olympic gold medalist, your brain is still still the most important piece of the puzzle.
+If you want to be an Olympic gold medalist, your brain is still the most critical piece of the puzzle.
 After all, success at the highest levels of human physical achievement typically comes down to winning in the mental realm.
 And it's your mental strength that keeps you putting in the thousands of training hours.

 Here are some ways to keep your inner world as strong as your outer:

 Being a great listener is your single most valuable skill when dealing with other people.

 No matter what you want to accomplish, and whether you are dealing with an advisory or an ally, listening is your multitool for getting what you want in your relationships.